Close

 Additionally, the petitioner has their own legal power to request that protective orders be modified, vacated, or dismissed altogether.

-In short: yes, protective orders can be dismissed, and some even end automatically.
-If you are trying to get a protective order against you dismissed, make sure to contact a lawyer with experience in dealing with protective orders.
-The first step in getting a protective order dismissed is to make a motion to the court to dismiss the protective order.
-The process from there is different depending on how long the order has been in effect.
+If you are trying to get a protective order against you dismissed, contact our experienced lawyers.
+The first step in getting a protective order dismissed is to file a motion with the court.
+The process from there differs depending on how long the order has been in effect.

 • Past compliance with the order